-In this example, the Reserved Instance ID generated by the purchase command is like an intermediate ID that is used while the purchase is being processed.
-Because your purchase crossed from the undiscounted tier (tier 0) to the first discounted tier (tier 1), the Reserved Instance service actually generates several Reserved Instance IDs.
-After the purchase is complete, when you use the describe command, the service returns Reserved Instance ID bbcd9749-05f0-4ada-96c8-812f5f0ab9b3, the ID for the Reserved Instances that you purchased at the undiscounted list price of \$20,000 each.
-The service also returns Reserved Instance IDs 1ba8e2e3-346e-4e5b-a2e2-b559243f2325 and af9f760e-868c-48f4-87e2-44576dbf05ef, the IDs for the Reserved Instances that you purchased at the 10 percent discount rate (\$20,000 minus \$2,000).
+In this example, the Reserved Instance ID generated by the purchase command is an intermediate ID that is used while the purchase is being processed.
+Because your purchase crossed from the undiscounted tier (tier 0) to the first discounted tier (tier 1), the Reserved Instance service actually generates several Reserved Instance IDs: the intermediate Reserved Instance ID, a Reserved Instance ID for the Reserved Instances that you purchased at the undiscounted list price, and Reserved Instance IDs for the Reserved Instances that you purchased at the 5 percent discount rate.